GioF71/roon-bridge-docker/README.md

 :---|:---
-2023-03-29|Allow `BASE_URL` as alternate source for downloads 2023-03-29|Removed `/roon` mountpoint for ease of use 2023-03-29|Add volume /files for providing files (avoid downloads) 2023-03-27|Added `FORCE_ARCH` variable
+2023-03-29|Allow `BASE_URL` as alternate source for downloads 2023-03-29|Removed `/roon` mountpoint for ease of use 2023-03-29|Add volume `/files` for providing the necessary binary files (avoid downloads) 2023-03-27|Added `FORCE_ARCH` variable